Exposing the limitations [and insane potential] of AI writing tools

 Ultimately, writing a book is a creative process that requires a lot of hard work, dedication, and personal input.
 While ChatGPT can provide you with some helpful insights and ideas, the final product will be a reflection of your own unique voice and perspective.

-While the content here is fantastic at first glance, it doesn’t really answer the question like an in-depth blog post or book could do.
+While the content here is fine at first glance, and maybe it would pass for an answer on a test, it doesn’t really answer the question like an in-depth blog post or book could do.

 I love that it’s self-aware enough to urge caution from the very first sentence.
 It knows it’s not yet up to the monumental task of writing a book.